geowarin/godot-anim-lib-export/readme.md

-# Godot make animation library from mixamo
+# Make a Godot animation library from mixamo

 Convert a set of mixamo animations to an animation library usable in godot 4.